Direct temperature readout in nonequilibrium quantum thermometry

 As evidenced in Fig.~\ref{fig:corre} (a) and (b), increasing the initial quantum coherence consistently improves both the convergence rate and the final accuracy of the corrected temperature readout $T_{\mathrm{corr}}(t)$.
-This coherence-enhanced improvement in the temperature readout aligns with our earlier QFI analysis, where quantum coherence was shown to raise the ultimate precision limit of nonequilibrium thermometry at finite times.
+This coherence-enhanced improvement in the temperature readout aligns with our earlier QFI analysis, where quantum coherence was shown to increase the magnitude of QFI of nonequilibrium thermometry at finite times.
 In contrast, the effect of coherence on the inverse-temperature readout $\beta_{\mathrm{corr}}(t)$ is markedly less pronounced.
 This distinct behavior stems from the distinct physical underpinnings of the two error functions.
 The temperature correction is governed by $\mathcal{E}_{1}(t)$, which is constructed from the quantum relative entropy $D(\rho_p || \rho_r)$ and the von Neumann entropy $S$; both quantities are directly sensitive to the coherence present in the probe's state.
-In contrast, the inverse-temperature correction $\mathcal{E}_{2}(t)$ depends only on the expectation value of energy, $E_p(t)$, which--for the dynamics considered here--is insensitive to coherence at the level of expectation values.
+In contrast, the inverse-temperature correction $\mathcal{E}_{2}(t)$ depends only on the mean energy, $E_p(t)$, which--for the dynamics considered here--is insensitive to coherence at the level of expectation values.
 Consequently, while coherence substantially refines the temperature estimate, it offers little advantage for the inverse‑temperature readout based on $\beta_{\mathrm{corr}}(t)$.
-From the numerical results, we generally find that $T_{\rm{corr}}(t)$ achieves higher accuracy than $\beta_{\rm{corr}}(t)$, yet we should bear in mind that the evaluation of $T_{\rm{corr}}(t)$ also requires greater experimental overhead (see discussions below Eq. (\ref{eq:epson2})).
+From the numerical results, we generally find that $T_{\rm{corr}}(t)$ achieves higher accuracy than $\beta_{\rm{corr}}(t)$ by harnessing initial quantum coherence.